 If you observe one or more of the following

 - Your system stops responding regularly, issue that’s only solved by rebooting.

 - Cricital operating system errors lead to abrupt shutdown or reboot.

 - The desktop is not working at all.

 Then it is very likely we can repair the part that causes the malfunction by using the reballing method.

-In most cases we are assigned to fix, the damage is localized, and this repair is greatly advantageous in comparison with replacing the faulty hardware.
+More often than not, especially if it involves an expensive motherboard, this repair is greatly advantageous in comparison with replacing the faulty hardware.

 In order to proceed with reballing repair, the exact source of the damage must be diagnosed, and its repairing process must be evaluated and deemed suitable as well as feasible.
 The viability and success rates of the reballing repair can be as high as 95% of the cases!

 Our expert engineers and technicians, using advanced BGA/SMD rework stations, take up to the task of restoring the damaged circuits to their prior state.
 This is achieved by applying high intensity infrared radiation and localized heat sources in a flux coated surface, so as to liquify the faulty BGA, and then completely remove all its connectors.
 Then, a new ball grid is synthesized and applied on top of the PCB with surgical precision, and the SMD is reattached.

 Don’t think about it…